ogimgio/UNEP-STARTHACK22/README.md

 The winning team will get **four DJI Mini 2 drones** with which landscapes or people are photographed from above.
 Perhaps there are also landslides included ;D

-Since a hackathon always brings you to your limits, you overcome them and this can go to your own health, we would like to promote this after the hackathon.
-That's why we are adding another **four fitness watches**.
+Since you always learn something in a challenge and it will be hard to pick a winner, the runner-up team will also get something.
+A hackathon always brings you to your limits, you cross them and this can go to your own health, we would like to promote your wellbeing after the hackathon.
+That's why we are adding  **four fitness watches**.
 This is the Huawei Band 6, four of them in black.
-After all it is also a competition and winning this is a reason to celebrate, so we threw in a **bottle of Moet & Chandon Imperial Champagne**.
 Enjoy and celebrate yourself.